-Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright.
+Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright, 2003.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.

-10 RING DITCHES
+13 RING DITCHES

-- 10.1 There are 20 cropmark ring ditches recorded in the SMR (fig. 12; Table 10), none of which is scheduled.
+- 13.1 There are 29 cropmark ring ditches recorded in the SMR (Fig. 19; Table 14), none of which is scheduled.
 As might be expected, they have a generally lowland distribution and lie in areas predominantly given to arable agriculture and valley bottom pasture.
-The majority (13 sites) lie within the Walton Basin, with another possibly significant cluster of three sites to the west of Rhayader.
-All sites were visited to check for the remains of surface mounds or other earthwork features, although none were noted. - 10.2 The ring ditches within the study area show considerable variation in size, ranging between 6.5 to 7.5m and 48m.
-Although the latter is exceptionally large, there are three others in excess of 30m in diameter.
-The majority, however, are between 10 and 20m diameter, with only two sites between 20 and 30m diameter.
+The majority (20 sites) lie within the Walton Basin, with another possibly significant cluster of three sites to the west of Rhayader.
+All sites were visited to check for the remains of surface mounds or other earthwork features, although none were noted. - 13.2 The ring ditches within the study area show considerable variation in size, ranging between 7.5m and 48m, with the exception of Court Farm ring ditch which is around 100m in diameter, although this may be a Roman gyrus.
+Although the latter is exceptionally large, there are six ring ditches in excess of 30m in diameter.
+The majority, however, are between 10 and 20m in diameter, with only five sites between 20 and 30m in diameter.

-Table 10: Ring ditches within study area.
+Table 14: Ring ditches within the study area.